ARCHER2-HPC/archer2-docs/docs/user-guide/energy.md

 - The default `SLURM_CPU_FREQ_REQ` setting set by the ARCHER2 service applies if no other mechnism is used to set the CPU frequency
-- Adding the `#SBATCH --cpu-freq=2000000` option to a job submission script overrides the default ARCHER2-wide environment setting for all `srun` commands within the job script.
-- Setting the `SLURM_CPU_FREQ_REQ` environment variable in a job script overrides options provided to `sbatch` for any subsequent `srun` commands in the job script.
+- Setting the `SLURM_CPU_FREQ_REQ` environment variable in a job script overrides options provided the default environment variable setting for any subsequent `srun` commands in the job script.
-- Adding the `--cpu-freq=2000000` option to the `srun` launch command itself overrides all other options.
+- Adding the `--cpu-freq=<freq in kHz>` option to the `srun` launch command itself overrides all other options.

+!!! tip
+    Adding the `--cpu-freq=<freq in kHz>` option to `sbatch` (e.g. using `#SBATCH --cpu-freq=<freq in kHz>` will not change the CPU frequency of `srun` commands used in the job as the default setting for ARCHER2 will override the `sbatch` option when the script runs.

 ### Default CPU frequency